Ixitxachitl/thermal_camera/readme.md

 - Designed specifically for the M5Stack T-Lite but can be adapted to other devices.
 - Configurable thermal image dimensions, URL path, and JSON field names.
 - Supports configurable image resampling methods for resizing (NEAREST, BILINEAR, BICUBIC, LANCZOS).
-- Provides an MJPEG stream for easy integration with Home Assistant camera cards.
 - Configurable desired height for thermal image display.
-- Configurable MJPEG stream port for flexible network integration.

 ## Installation